CYP InhibitionDrug Interactions

-• CYP inhibition is the most relevant mechanism of drug-drug interactions
+• CYP inhibition is one of the most relevant mechanism of drug-drug interactions

 • Direct inhibition using N-in-one or individual CYP assay

 • Time-dependent inhibition (TDI); caused by reactive/inhibitory metabolite

 • Using liver microsomes, recombinant CYP enzymes or human hepatocytes

 • Analysis with LC/MS/MS

 Inhibition of cytochrome P450 (CYP) enzymes by a new chemical entity (NCE) may decrease the metabolism of co-medicated drugs.
 We offer assays for individual enzymes as well as a cocktail approach to determine inhibition towards multiple enzymes in the same incubation.
 Liver microsomes are recommended for high-throughput screenings and for mechanistic approach.

 Screening assays are performed with up to eight cytochrome P450 enzymes (1A2, 2A6, 2B6, 2C8, 2C9, 2C19, 2D6, 3A4) with twelve probe reactions.
-Reversible inhibition assay delivers IC50 values, as well as tentative Ki values towards each CYP enzyme.
-TDI assay results in shifted IC50 values and activity difference at IC25 –concentration for each CYP enzyme.
+Direct inhibition assay delivers IC50 values, as well as tentative Ki values towards each CYP enzyme.
+TDI assay results in direct and shifted IC50 values for each CYP enzyme.

-More comprehensive assay allows accurate Ki determination using multiple concentrations of a drug candidate and substrates with individual reactions.
-In the case of TDI, the assay delivers inactivation kinetic parameters such as maximal inactivation (kinact) and concentration at 50 % inhibition (KI).
+More comprehensive single enzyme assays allow accurate Ki determination using multiple concentrations of a drug candidate and substrates.
+In the case of TDI, the assay delivers inactivation kinetic parameters maximal inactivation rate (kinact) and concentration at 50 % inactivation rate (KI).